ironblocks/onchain-firewall/contracts/uniswap-hooks/README.md

 ![diagram-firewall call_sequences_hook](https://github.com/ironblocks/onchain-firewall/blob/main/contracts/uniswap-hooks/circuit_breaker_hook_flow.png)

-### bypass mechanism
+### Bypass mechanism

 - Let's say that the protocol is paused because of risk mitigation
 - But the protocol still wants the legitimate users to be able to use the pool
 - A legit user can send his transaction to a secure endpoint that will return a signature that approves the list of the legitimate calls
 - The end user can send the signature to the protocol
 - Then the end user will call the pool and the relevant hook will check with the firewall that the call has been approved
-- if the call is approved then the user can use the pool but it hasn't then the hook can block this call
+- If the call is approved then the user can use the pool but it hasn't then the hook can block this call

 ![diagram-firewall call_sequences_hook](https://github.com/ironblocks/onchain-firewall/blob/main/contracts/uniswap-hooks/approved_calls_hook_flow.png)